24 June 2024

 By FMA Editorial Team

-In our new ‘Spotlight’ series, we’re looking at the different kinds of KiwiSaver funds out there and exploring how they work.
+In our ‘Spotlight’ series, we’re looking at the different kinds of KiwiSaver funds out there and exploring how they work.

 Today we’re checking out GROWTH funds.